microsoft/APSI/README.md

 ## Building APSI

 To simply use the APSI library, we recommend to build and install APSI with [vcpkg](https://github.com/microsoft/vcpkg).
-To try the commandline interface or run tests, follow the guide to build and install APSI manually.
+To use the example command-line interface or run tests, follow the guide below to build and [install APSI manually](#building-and-installing-apsi-manually).

 ### Requirements

 | System  | Toolchain                                             |